-Weight Tampering At Benapole Port: Scammers go scot-free
+Weight tampering at Benapole port: Scammers go scot-free

-The Benapole Land Port authorities held no one responsible for the weight tampering of imported goods at its weighbridge scales, more than six months after the massive scam was unearthed.
+The Bangladesh Land Port authorities held no one responsible for the weight tampering of imported goods at its weighbridge scales, more than six months after the massive scam was unearthed.

 The port authorities transferred 17 officials over their suspected involvement in the forgery, but have yet to take any departmental or legal action against them.

 Benapole is the country's largest land port handling thousands of tonnes of imported goods from India every day.
-Last year, the revenue earning from this port hit around Tk 6,000 crore, but sources said the scammers may have dodged about TK 2,000 crore in duties last year alone.
+Last year, the revenue earnings from this port hit around Tk 6,000 crore, but sources said the scammers may have dodged about Tk 2,000 crore in duties last year alone.

 "Many influential people are behind the forgery," said Zillur Rahman Chowdhury, chairman of Bangladesh Land Port Authority, without giving any details.